What Are HEIC Files? The Simple, Technical Guide

 HEIC's image cousin for video is HEVC (High Efficiency Video Coding).
 Many iPhones save video inside a .mov container using HEVC to reduce size while maintaining quality.

-• Exporting from Photos or QuickTime Player lets you choose H.264 (more compatible) or HEVC (more efficient).
+• When exporting from Photos or QuickTime Player, you can choose H.264 (more compatible) or HEVC (more efficient).

 Should you convert old JPEGs to HEIC?

 No. Those older photos are already compressed.
-Converting JPEG → HEIC means re-compressing a compressed image, which can degrade quality—like making a copy of a copy.
+Converting JPEG → HEIC means re-compressing a compressed image, which can degrade quality, like making a copy of a copy.
 Keep your old photos as JPEGs.
-Enjoy HEIC's savings on new captures.
+Use HEIC to save space on new photos.

-When HEIC is perfect—vs. when JPEG still wins
+When HEIC is ideal vs. when JPEG is better

 Use HEIC when: